 The first Health Care Assessment must be conducted by a registered medical practitioner.
-Subsequent assessments may be carried out by a registered nurse or registered midwife, who should provide the Social Worker with a written report (See Arranging Health Care Assessments).
+Subsequent assessments may be carried out by a registered nurse or registered midwife, who should provide the social worker with a written report (see Section 3.4, Arranging Health Care Assessments).

 3.4 Arranging Health Care Assessments

-In order for the Health Assessment to be conducted, the social worker must ensure that the parent(s) have given consent - this will usually be recorded on the Placement Information Record.
-Where a Care Order is in place, evidence of this and the Local Authority consent will suffice and a confirmatory letter should be sent to the LAC Health team when the Order is made.
+In order for the Health Assessment to be conducted, the social worker must ensure that the parent(s) have given consent - this will usually be recorded on the Placement Information Plan /Initial Health Assessment Form at the point of becoming Looked After.
+Where a Care Order is in place, evidence of this and the local authority consent will suffice and a confirmatory letter should be sent to the LAC Health team when the Order is made.

 4. Health Plans

-Each Looked After Child's Care Plan must incorporate a Health Plan in time for the first Looked After Review, with arrangements as necessary incorporated into the child's Placement Plan/Placement Information Record.
+Each child's Care Plan must incorporate a Health Plan in time for the first Looked After Review, with arrangements as necessary incorporated into the child's Placement Plan.

 4.1 Strength and Difficulty Questionnaires

-Understanding a Looked After Child's emotional, mental health and behavioural needs is as important as their physical health.
+Understanding a child's emotional, mental health and behavioural needs is as important as their physical health.
 All local authorities are required to use the Strength and Difficulty Questionnaires (SDQs) to assess the emotional needs of each child before a child has been in care for 12 months.
-The timing should coincide with the closest health assessment.
+The timing should coincide with the closest Health Assessment.

 The SDQ Questionnaire, along with any other tool which may be used to assist, can be used to identify the needs and be part of the child's Health Plan.
 It should be completed by the child's foster carer or residential worker, supported by the fostering support worker, and in consultation with the child's social worker.
 Support and services for the child should then be identified as required.